2019 ROSE D’OR® AWARDS

 4.2.3.
 ANNOUNCEMENT OF THE NOMINEES

 All Nominees will be informed personally.
-They will be reminded to provide the additional promotional material as mentioned under Article 3.3. and also that attendance at the Rose d’Or® Awards Ceremony is compulsory.
+They will be contacted to provide additional promotional material and reminded that attendance at the Rose d’Or Awards is compulsory for at least one representative from each nominated entry.

 4.3.
 SELECTION OF THE WINNERS